 Candied pecans are crunchy, sweet, and totally addictive, with just a few simple ingredients!
 They’re perfect on salads, soups or served with your favorite cheese (especially melted brie).
 They go well with a charcuterie platter.
 You can also add a bit of cayenne if you like some spice!
 The possibilities are truly endless.
 If you’re looking for a candied pecans recipe, I’ve got you covered!

 In my opinion, candied nuts are one of those truly multipurpose kitchen staples, and everyone should have a solid, go-to recipe for them.
 They instantly add crunch, subtle sweetness, and extra flavor to many dishes.
 Also, they’re inexpensive to prepare at home compared with what you’ll pay at the grocery store.

-This candied pecans recipe a well-loved treat that I’ve used countless times over the past several years.
+This candied pecans recipe is a well-loved treat that I’ve used countless times over the past several years.
 They first showed up on the blog years ago in my Cream of Winter Squash Soup with Spicy Candied Pecans.

 - Either light or dark brown sugar will work in this recipe; there’s no reason to make an extra trip to the store.
 Use what you have.
 I’ve been enjoying using dark brown sugar in general recently, as I think it adds an extra touch of richness and depth.
 However, I’ve made these candied pecans many times using both, and you’ll be happy either way.